WHO WE ARE

 The Staff at our Centers

 Paul, the founding staff member at Princeton Learning Cooperative in 2010, has over 25 years experience teaching in Europe, Africa and the United States.
 He is an avid outdoorsman and is interested in rock climbing, boating, woodworking and beekeeping.
 Paul holds an undergraduate degree in education with a major in mathematics from Lancaster College and graduate level degrees in software engineering from Birkbeck College – London and library science from Aberdeen College.

 Contact Paul at firstname.lastname@example.org

 One of the founding members of Princeton Learning Cooperative, Joel has over 11 years of teaching experience in both public and private schools.
 Joel holds a degree in secondary education from Miami University in Oxford, OH, with minors in history and political science.
 He is also a founding member of Liberated Learners, an international organization that supports people around the world to create self-directed learning programs like The Learning Cooperatives.
-Joel spends time at all three of our centers each week focused mainly on outreach and administration.

 Contact Joel at email@example.com

 Alison brings many years experience working with homeschoolers in the Princeton/Trenton area, using this experience to help PLC members plan their educational path.
 Alison is a co-founder of E-Cubed – an organization of homeschooling families that organizes teen-led activities.
 She previously worked for ETS and has taught graduate level statistics for Rutgers University.
 Alison holds an M.Ed. in learning and cognition and an Ed.D. in educational measurement and statistics from Rutgers University.